aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/docs/DEMO_GUIDE.md

   ```

 - [ ] Open CloudWatch console
-  - Navigate to CloudWatch > Dashboards
+  - Navigate to CloudWatch > GenAI Observability > Bedrock AgentCore
-  - Have "AgentCore Observability" dashboard ready
+  - View traces and metrics for deployed agent
-  - Or use metrics explorer with namespace: AgentCore/Observability
+  - Or use X-Ray for detailed distributed tracing

 - [ ] Open Braintrust console
   - Navigate to https://www.braintrust.dev/app